BramVanRensbergen/Word-Association-Task/README.md

 * Cue words are defined in 'input/cues.js'.
 You can define any amount of cues here, randomize them per user, ... .
 * Output is written to the 'output' folder, with one file for each participant.
 Make sure the experiment has write access to this folder!
 * Experiment logic is defined in core/js/associations.js
 * Instructions etc. are in Dutch, but code and comments are in English.
-To translate, change the files in core/content, and edit a couple of error messages in core/js/associations.js
+To translate, change the html files in core/content, and edit a couple of error messages in core/js/associations.js

-The experiment should work in Firefox, Chrome, Internet Explorer (8+), and Opera (probably in Safari as well, but this has not been tested yet).
+The experiment should work in Firefox, Chrome, Internet Explorer (8+), and Opera (probably in Safari as well, but this has not been tested).